Bolton saved as Football Ventures completes takeover

 And Appleton delivered a scathing verdict on Anderson, while praising the Trust.

-“Even at the 11th hour when other parties were content to renege on their agreements, the Trust realised the very existence of Bolton Wanderers was at stake and were willing to find a compromise to save the club.
+“Even at the 11th hour when other parties were content to renege on their agreements, the Trust realised the very existence of Bolton Wanderers was at stake and were willing to find a compromise to save the club,” he said.

 “It is a testament to their unflinching determination to do what was best for Bolton that we are able to complete the deal today.